abelttitus/AI-Powered-Smart-Helmet-for-Traffic-Sign-Detection-with-120-degree-FoV/README.md

 * A **MicroPython script** running on the Nicla Vision:

   * Captures an image from the onboard camera
-  * Stores it in device memory each time the button is pressed

 Using this simple setup, we collected images of **real sign boards** around the IISc.